 Why should you integrate field software (like Raken) with cloud-based storage?

 Field software helps you streamline communication between the field and the office.
 The main way it does this?
 By making it easy for field workers to document progress from their mobile devices.

 For example, Raken lets users complete:

 - Time cards

-- Production tracking logs (like equipment and materials)
+- Production tracking logs (like equipment management and material tracking)

 - Safety and quality checklists